pbrisbin/pbrisbin.com/_posts/2014-03-30-applicative_functors.md

 ## Bind

 In the actual `Monad` type class, we have `(>>=)` (pronounced *bind*).
-Rather that starting here though, I'll start with its flipped variant: the same function, only taking its arguments in reverse order:
+Rather than starting here though, I'll start with its flipped variant: the same function, only taking its arguments in reverse order:

 ```haskell